Name

 Sangeeth Cooray is, quite possibly, Sri Lanka’s next Test opening bat.
 A gritty, and accomplished left-hander, he is one of domestic cricket’s most consistent run-churners.

-His exploits for Colts, in both first-class (4,500 plus runs averaging early 40s) and List A (1,700 plus runs averaging late 30s), have culminated with Sri Lankan Board, Emerging Players, and ‘A’ inclusion in recent years.
+His exploits for Colts and Galle, in both first-class (5,000 plus runs averaging early 40s) and List A (1,900 plus runs averaging mid 30s), have culminated with Sri Lankan Board, Emerging Players, and ‘A’ inclusion in recent years.

 In June 2019, he struck scores of 88 and 61 for the latter against their Indian counterparts.
 He was then involved with the Emerging Players Tri-Series the following month.
 In March 2020, he also showed his all-round prowess, bagging the wicket of Keaton Jennings during England’s tour of Sri Lanka.